jvanlier/self-driving-car-engineer/Project2_Advanced_Lane_Finding/README.md

 Please see these two figures for a demonstration of all steps in the pipeline:

-[!alt][image2]
+![alt][image2]
-[!alt][image3]
+![alt][image3]

 Figures for the other test images are available in the `test_images_output` directory.

 #### 1. Provide an example of a distortion-corrected image.

 See the images with title "Undistorted".
-The field of view is a bit cropped due to the distortion correction, which can be seen clearly by comparing the tail lights of the white car.
+The field of view is a bit cropped due to the distortion correction, which can be seen clearly by comparing the tail lights of the white car for `test1.jpg`.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.